tardate/LittleArduinoProjects/Electronics101/Power/BridgeDoublerSplitSupply/README.md

 ![scope_regulated_output](./assets/scope_regulated_output.gif?raw=true)

-Transferred to protoboard with the following layout:
+Transferred to protoboard with the following layout.
+I've included some gratuitous LEDs on each side of the supply - a pair of 5mm strawhat LEDs with 4.7kΩ current-limiting resistors.
+Green for the +15V rail, red for the -15V rail:

 ![BridgeDoublerSplitSupply_layout](./assets/BridgeDoublerSplitSupply_layout.jpg?raw=true)